mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 singularity exec --cleanenv --bind /home/genomics/workshop_materials/genomeAssembly_files:/home/genomics/workshop_materials/genomeAssembly_files --bind ${PWD}:${PWD} /home/genomics/workshop_materials/genomeAssembly_files/mitohifi.sif mitohifi.py --help
 ```

 Ok, so one way that MitoHiFi works is from selecting mitochondrial reads from a pot of whole-genome sequenced reads.
-To do that, it maps those reads to a close-related mitogenome reference.
+To do that, it maps those reads to a closely-related mitogenome reference.
 To allow this step, we have writen a python script that downloads a complete close-related reference for you from the NCBI.
-So the first command you need to run before your start MitoHiFi is the following.
+So the first command you need to run before you start MitoHiFi is the following.

 Remember we are assembling data for _Agriphila straminella_.
-So we want to find the closest referent available for it, including it's own mitogenome, if available.
+So we want to find the closest reference available for it, including it's own mitogenome, if available.

 ```
 singularity exec --cleanenv --bind /home/genomics/workshop_materials/genomeAssembly_files:/home/genomics/workshop_materials/genomeAssembly_files --bind ${PWD}:${PWD} /home/genomics/workshop_materials/genomeAssembly_files/mitohifi.sif findMitoReference.py --species "Agriphila straminella" --outfolder . --min_length 16000